-- Permission Form with the doctor's orders, doctor's signature, and written parental permission.
+- Prescription medication must be in the pharmacy labeled container with the student's name and dosing instructions.
+There must also be a completed Medication Permission Form with the doctor's orders, doctor's signature, and written parental permission.
 If the medication is not in the pharmacy labeled container, the Medication Permission Form is incomplete or there is a discrepancy, medication cannot be given. - Over-the-counter (OTC) medications must be in an unopened, sealed, original labeled container.
 The parent must complete a Medication Permission Form with specific dosing instructions.
 OTC medications may not be given outside the manufacturer's label directions or on a routine basis without a doctor's order.
-OTC medications include not only oral medicines, but also preparations that may be applied to the outside of the body. - Medications are usually kept in the school office or clinic.
+OTC medications include not only oral medicines, but also preparations that may be applied to the outside of the body.

+- Medications are usually kept in the school office or clinic.
 Medications must be brought to and from school by an adult, not the student. - Medication Permission Forms are only good for one school year and must be completed at the beginning of each school year. - Due to the lack of standards for preparation, dosage, potency, and use, alternative or herbal preparations and nutritional supplements will be treated as prescription medications. - Only the school nurse, principal or principal's trained designee may administer medication at school. - Verbal orders cannot be accepted by school personnel. - Medication orders will be reviewed by the school nurse.
-If there is a discrepancy or reason to suspect a child may be compromised by a medication, the medication will be held until there is a resolution. - If your child has a health condition and needs to carry and self-administer a medication such as an inhaler or auto-injectable epinephrine, please contact the school or school nurse for further instructions. - Medications not picked up at the end of the school year will be destroyed.
+If there is a discrepancy or reason to suspect a child may be compromised by a medication, the medication will be held until there is a resolution. - If your child has a health condition and needs to carry and self-administer a medication such as an inhaler or autoinjectable epinephrine, please contact the school or school nurse for further instructions. - Medications not picked up at the end of the school year will be destroyed.

-Information for parents explaining the

-medication procedure and the Medication Administration Permission Form may be found on the Roanoke City Public Schools website at, www.rcps.info on the Student Health Services page.
+Information for parents explaining the medication procedure and the Medication Administration Permission Form may be found on the Roanoke City Public Schools website at www.rcps.info/studentservices on the Student Health Services page.
 These documents are also available at each school.